 Medicine is a great profession.
 It brings about a complete development of the person.
 It is noble and gives a good sense of satisfaction, plus the respect one earns is way more than the salary.
 Well, that doesn't mean you are earning less.
 You are going to earn a handsome amount.
 Nevertheless, the number of resources and the amount of learning required is proportional and at times, much more than the profit.
+Below is a list of some of the top medical colleges across the world.

 Harvard University, United States of America